 Student Services and academic advisors help plan career goals.
 Students are provided with information regarding specific career opportunities within the health science professions.
-Assistance with resume and cover letter development is available.
+Assistance with resume and cover letter development is available, students should inquire with their advisor.

 ATMs

 ATM machines are available in the lobbies at the Unity Point Health, Trinity Rock Island campus and just off the lobby on the Trinity Moline Campus.